-Highlights of Mexico #04: The waterfalls of the Huasteca Potosina
+Highlights of Mexico #04: The Waterfalls of the Huasteca Potosina

 Tired of culture and architecture?
 How about a taste of nature?
 If you’re looking for impressive waterfalls and rapid rivers, then the Huasteca Potosina is your number one choice for your next vacation in Mexico.
 Plus, how about outdoor sports such as canyoning, rafting and waterfall jumping?
 Are you in or what?

-Highlight of Wonders: The Tamul Waterfall is the King (or should I say Queen?) of the Waterfalls of the Huasteca and a journey to Mexico is not complete without paying respects to it.
+The highlight of Wonders: The Tamul Waterfall is the King (or should I say Queen?) of the Waterfalls of the Huasteca and a journey to Mexico is not complete without paying respects to it.
 Here’s an article about how to reach the Tamul Waterfall.
 Don’t you dare miss it out!

-Highlights of Mexico #05: The colonial magic of Guanajuato
+Highlights of Mexico #05: The Colonial Magic of Guanajuato

 Guanajuato was the number one destination in Mexico that blew my mind away!
 So many pretty colors!
 So many beautiful houses!
 Is this Mexico or Spain?
 How come no one told me about the most beautiful city in Mexico before?
 Whoa!!!
 Is that a real mummy?

-Highlights of Mexico #06: The pyramids of the Mayan Riviera
+Highlights of Mexico #06: The Pyramids of the Mayan Riviera

 Last but certainly not least, I would like to say that the greatest highlight of Mexico to me are the Mexicans themselves.
 Proud people with a sense of warmth and joy in their minds.
 Humble people with generosity and kindness on their hearts.